C-memory-object-model-study-group/c-mom-sg/notes/cmom-0010-2021-08-29-clarifying-uninitialised-reads-v9.md

 If there was a majority for (b), then we should ask:

-Straw poll 2: For an uninitialised reads of a scalar non-character typed object of automatic storage duration, for a type that does not (on the platform in question) have trap representations, if the address is taken, which flavour of wobbly value should it be:
+Straw poll 2: For an uninitialised read of a scalar non-character typed object of automatic storage duration, for a type that does not (on the platform in question) have trap representations, if the address is taken, which flavour of wobbly value should it be: